 Julie has also found from her clinical experience, that since so many people are constantly told to lose weight, people will generally avoid the doctor because of that.
 So when you avoid the doctor and neglect your healthcare needs, that will obviously worsen your symptoms and overall health.

-So at the end of the day, the very thing that weight is treating with PCOS is just going to make it worse.
+So at the end of the day, the very thing that weight is treating with PCOS may just make it worse.

-People with PCOS are often told to ignore their cravings, but Julie has an interesting perspective.
-Julie sees carb cravings are insight and are the guidepost to help people understand what they need to treat their PCOS.
-Julie believes that “carb cravings should be listened to, respected and not shunned.
+People with PCOS are often told to ignore their cravings, but Julie has an interesting perspective and instead suggests to “lean into carb cravings”.
+She sees carb cravings as the guidepost to help people understand what they need to treat their PCOS and that “carb cravings should be listened to, respected and not shunned.
 It’s the way that they know that their condition needs more attention.”

-A question I often get asked as I enter the intuitive eating space is how a person with PCOS can eat intuitively when their hormones are giving them mixed or “incorrect” signals about what their body actually needs.
-Julie provided some great recommendations on how to honour your hunger and health with PCOS.
+Now that we have covered the best diet for PCOS, how can someone with PCOS eat intuitively when their hormones are giving them mixed signals about what their body actually needs?
+Julie breaks down her recommendations on the best diet for PCOS management and how to honour your hunger without going on a diet.

 Eating Enough calories

-First and foremost Julie’s recommendation is to make sure you’re eating enough.
-To prevent those primal cravings, it’s important that you’re getting enough food and listen to those carb cravings.
+To prevent those primal cravings, it’s important that you’re eating enough food and listen to those carb cravings.

 Inositol

-Thirdly, Julie recommends the use of a few supplements like Inositol.
-Like we mentioned earlier in this post, Julie recommends inositol because it has a lot of research to support its use.
-Julie encourages people to talk to their healthcare provider about using it.
+Julie recommends the use of supplements like Inositol as it has a lot of research to support its use.
+However, make sure to speak to your healthcare provider about using it.

 Move Your Body

-Julie recommends people move their body in way that feels good.
-People with PCOS believe they have to torture their body with exercise, and do it when they don’t feel like it.
+Move their body in way that feels good!
+People with PCOS often believe they have to torture their body with exercise, and do it when they don’t feel like it.
 However that shouldn’t be the case.
 Find an exercise that works for you, and when you do, you may even start to crave moving.

 Finally, Julie admits that one of the hardest things for people with PCOS is to find a way to respect and love your body.
 Often people are told not to love their body and are told they need to be smaller.
 If you can find a way to love your body, research has found that this can lower cortisol levels, inflammation, triglycerides.
 These are things that are associated with PCOS.
 Finding compassion and realizing that your body can still do amazing things can all help with the treatment of PCOS.